 Other options may include old barrels, rubber boots and tires or old cookery.
 Just remember to modify them by adding simple drainage holes.
 Most importantly, make sure they are secure when you set sail.

 Make the effort and give your plants the best soil you can find.
 Also, consider a good fertiliser, or your own home made compost.
 They will add much needed nutrients to the soil.

-Here is a list of the best compost bins for 2021.
+Here is a list of the best compost bins in Australia for 2023.

 Since the weather is different on boats, unbelievably dry and unforgiving to plants, you will also look to preserve moisture within your soil.
 Be sure to check our review on soil moisture meters available in Australia.

 Position your plants so that they receive a lot of shade and are somehow guarded from the wind.
 A really good way of retaining an extra bit of moisture is to disperse wood chips or moisture crystals onto the top layer of soil.

 Even though this is your garden, you will have to give some ground, when choosing your plants.
 Not every plant is suited for boat conditions.
 Depending on the weather, you will have to rely heavily on plants that do well in shore environments, or are sturdy and not too demanding.